ahmedmustaphamarnissi/ahmedmustaphamarnissi/README.md

 🎓 Embedded Systems Student | 💻 Desktop Developer
 📍 Based in Tunisia
-Passionate about creating clean, maintainable, and robust desktop applications using modern technologies.
+Passionate about creating clean, maintainable, and robust desktop applications and websitesusing modern technologies.

 ---

 ## 👨‍💻 About Me
 I’m an Embedded Systems student passionate about software development and low-level programming.
-I enjoy creating desktop applications, exploring system programming, and learning new technologies every day.
+I enjoy creating desktop applications and websites, exploring system programming, and learning new technologies every day.

 ---